 I struggled at writing in school.
 I loved it.
 But I struggled.
 I remember writing a speech one day (Yep, you better believe it, I was in the debating team!
 First speaker rockz!) and I recall the freedom that came from writing a text that no one would read but me.
 I wouldn’t have to punctuate at all!
-I could capitalize whatever I Damn well Wanted to!
+I could capitalise whatever I Damn well Wanted to!
 I could write little notes for myself to help my phrasing.
 I would be using zero commas!
 Nope, none!
 Not one!
 Also, my care for correct spelling was gone…I was going to write this speech with freedom and enthusiasm.
 Watch out first speaker in the debate team gone wild!
 Nothing would restrain my writing now, the shackles of grammar be gone, free at last!

 Small thrills sure.
 But this memory raises the question, to what extent does obeying language rules restrain a student’s writing ability?
 Do we ever let children throw caution to the wind and write confidently?
 Is there even a place for this type of writing in the classroom?
 Those questions could be a whole blog post in itself, so lets come back to that point later.

 My purpose in sharing this story is not to devalue grammar.
 I believe this anecdote actually highlights how important grammar teaching is.
 Children like me are in our classrooms.
 The ones who can not understand why language is structured the way it is.
 They can read, read and read some more and not pick up on how to properly structure a sentence, how to punctuate a direct quote or where to place commas.
 They feel burdened when they start writing with their lack of understanding over these language features because they want to write well but don’t know how.
 There seems to be a secret code to language that everyone else was taught, except them.
-Not understand these grammar inhibits these students from truly being able to manipulate and use them.
+Not understanding these grammar features inhibits these students from truly being able to manipulate and use them.
 It stops students from being able to write what they want to write.